djchie/react-native-star-rating/README.md

 # React Native Star Rating Component

 > A React Native component for generating and displaying interactive star ratings.
+Compatible with both iOS and Android.

 ## Table of Contents